saybb/heirloom22/database_dev/README.md

 Not supporting

 1. No Multimedia
+    - Will be done in the next sprint
 2. Can't determine which documents user can access
     - Oliver is responsible for user access and authentication.
+3. Geospatial data
+    - Currently there isn't a UI solution for input or output geospatial data

 ## Database conventions